Category Archives: boundary walls

 2 Comments

-Filed under boundary walls, Gaza Strip, Greater Israel, Israel, Middle East, Palestine
+Filed under boundary walls, Gaza Strip, Greater Israel, Israel, Middle East, October 7 attacks

 Hostile Homelands: A. B. Yehoshua Excavates Jerusalem’s Boundary Lines